robinhood/faust/docs/userguide/application.rst

 What is an Application?
 =======================

-An application is an *instance of the Faust library*.
+An application is an *instance of the library*, and provides the core API of Faust.

+The application can define agents, streams, topics & channels, and more.

 To create one you need to provide a name for the application (the id), a message broker, and a driver to use for